tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 npm run dev
 6. **Verify installation**

-- Visit `http://localhost:3000` in your browser.
+- Navigate to `http://localhost:3000` in your browser.
 - You should see the readmeGenerator UI.
-- Try generating a sample README by providing a GitHub repo or project details.
+- Test generating a README by providing a GitHub repository or project details.
-- Check console logs for any errors.
+- Check console logs for errors.

-If the app loads without errors and README generation completes, your installation is successful.
+If the application loads and README generation works successfully, your installation is complete.

 ---

 ## 💻 Usage

-Below are multiple usage examples demonstrating the core API interactions using TypeScript and best practices.
+Below are multiple examples demonstrating the core API interactions using TypeScript and following current best practices with robust error handling.

-### 1. Generate README using OpenAI chat completion (GPT-4)
+### 1. Generate README using OpenAI GPT-4 chat completion

 ```typescript
 import { config } from "dotenv";